ABOUT

 BIO

-Jack Eubanks was born in 2002 in St Louis, Missouri and grew up in Oakland, Tennessee.
-Living in a rural small town in the Midsouth, he was made aware of the structural dynamics of the social systems that existed within his environment.
+Jack Eubanks was born in 2002 in St Louis, Missouri and raised in Oakland, Tennessee.
+Having grown up exploring his rural small town in the Mid-South, then working in corporate warehouses to get through school, Eubanks investigates the structural dynamics and social systems within his environment that dictate everyday life.
 In 2025, he received his BFA in Fine Art with a concentration in Sculpture and a minor in Art History from University of Memphis.
 He is a partner with Ugly Art Co and a member of Mid-South Sculpture Alliance.

 STATEMENT